visionmedia/masteringnode/chapters/installation.md

     $ curl -# http://nodejs.org/dist/node-v0.1.99.tar.gz > node.tar.gz
     $ tar -zxf node.tar.gz

-Now that we have the source on our machine, we can run `./configure` which discovers which libraries are available for node to utilize such as _OpenSSL_ for transport security support, C and C++ compilers, etc. `make` which builds node, and finally `make install` which will install node.
+Now that we have the source on our machine, we can run `./configure` which discovers which libraries are available for node to use such as _OpenSSL_ for transport security support, C and C++ compilers, etc. `make` which builds node, and finally `make install` which will install node.

     $ ./configure && make && make install